Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

 !!!question "Exercise"

-    Add the `CONVERTTOUPPER` process to your workflow block.
+    Add the `CONVERTTOUPPER` process to your workflow definition.
 Use the output from `SAYHELLO` as its input.

     ???solution